 My how things change in a year!
 This is especially true when the subject is technology.
-I originally wrote this article in May of 2012 but there are quite a few things for me to update for this 2013 edition.
 Personally, I’ve made the switch from Android to iPhone; a decision that I’ve been pleased with.
 And there is a prodigal son story in this years edition as well…Blackberry may survive yet!
 So read on…and educate yourself on selecting which smartphone will be the best for you.

-So we’ve already had a general discussion on How To Choose Your Next Cell Phone, but let’s delve a little deeper into this subject.
+Quite a while ago I published an article on How To Choose Your Next Cell Phone, but let’s delve a little deeper into this subject.
 Let’s say that you’ve already got your carrier picked out and you’ve decided that you definitely want a smartphone.
 Which to choose?
 Certain big box retailers would have you believe that this process is very complicated and you need the help of trained salespeople to decipher the specs and lead you in your quest to choose from the dozens of smartphones available right now.
 In reality it’s much simpler.
 In today’s current market you really only have 4 choices to make…iPhone, Android, Windows and now Blackberry.
 A couple of years ago Windows phone would not be a contender and last year Blackberry almost went the way of Palm but things can really change fast when you are talking technology.
 So let’s consider each of these and see which is right for you.

 The iPhone is really the smartphone that led the way for the current consumer smartphones on the market today.
 Sure there were a few smartphones before, but none of them came even close to the features and ease of use that the original iPhone did.
 It really did revolutionize the entire cell phone scene.
 And the iPhone has made a number of changes over the last few years to keep it as a contender in the top of the line phones today.
 This is not to say that the iPhone is the perfect smartphone, there are a number of things that I and many others don’t like about it.
 Unlike Android there are a number of limitations that Apple will not allow apps to make within the phones core functions.
 The 4″ screen on the iPhone 5 is still considered too small by many people and we are just now starting to see a few accessories available that will work with the new Lightning connector.